 I remember a picture from a children’s book we had when I was a child.
 It showed a man with a stern look on his face.
 He was unshaven, wearing a black hat and dark clothes, and he was hiding his hands behind his back.

 The two pictures fascinated me.
-How from one moment to the next, a small shift of perspective literally changed what I saw about this man, what I knew about this man, and consequently, how I felt about him.
+How from one moment to the next, a small shift of perspective fundamentally changed what I saw and knew about this man, and consequently, how I felt about him.

 Throughout my childhood and adult life, I have been curious to look again at the seemingly obvious; especially whenever the seemingly obvious appeared to be frightening, wrong, harsh, unfair, or unkind.
 I have been seeking and testing out simple ways to gain fresh, more complete perspectives; perspectives that would help me, and others, dissolve fears, stress, anger and frustration, create joy, connection, intimacy and trust in relationships, and reveal life‘s immense beauty in all those places where at first glance it had remained hidden.

 I love shining a light on the relationship between our internal life - our perspectives, beliefs, definitions, assumptions and feelings - and our external reality experience and actions.
-Exploring these inner and outer landscapes in my own life, with others, and perhaps with you, and finding enjoyable, powerful ways to shift those old fear-based perspectives that limit, contract and seemingly imprison us, is part of my passion.
+Exploring these inner and outer landscapes in my own life, with others, and perhaps with you, is part of my passion; as well as finding enjoyable, powerful ways to shift those old fear-based perspectives that limit, contract and seemingly imprison us.

 Relationships have always been a topic dear to my heart, and an area of priority in my own life.
 In a broader sense, I see relationship everywhere - I find it interesting to explore our relationship to money, to ideas of success and failure, to our past, or to certain events and circumstances in our lives.
 How we define and interpret these relationships has such a fundamental impact on the quality of our experience.